callum-hart/mono/misc/documentation notes.md

 ```

 - With discrete breakpoints the `font-size` of `h3.heading` is no longer overriden.
-- At any given screen-size the `font-size` will have one definition.
+- At any given screen-size the `font-size` is only set once.
-- This buys us portability & predictability:
+- *Again* this buys us portability & predictability:

 ```diff
 -@media (max-width: 400px) {